On time, every time, with all of your stuff!

 What is Free Music School?

-We are a group of volunteer "Music Mentors" who meet once a week, on Friday afternoons, to teach students in grades 4-12 how to play a musical instrument.
-All beginning students will learn the basics of music playing a recorder (fall session only.)
-Once they master the basics they will be eligible to play: flute, clarinet, trumpet, trombone, euphonium, tuba or saxophone. (students will be able to choose which one they want to learn to play.)
+We are a group of volunteer "Music Mentors" who meet once a week, on Friday afternoons, to teach students in grades 4-12 how to read music and play a musical instrument.
+4th-6th grade beginning students will learn the basics of music playing a recorder (fall session only.)

 Please see our Program Details page for more information.